SpringsFern/TG-FileStreamBot/README.md

 ### Optional Vars

-`ALLOWED_USERS`: The user Telegram IDs of users to which the bot only reply to.
+`ALLOWED_USERS`:  A list of user IDs separated by comma (,).
+If this is set, only the users in this list will be able to use the bot.

 > **Note**
 > Leave this field empty and anyone will be able to use your bot instance.
-> You may also add multiple users by adding the IDs separated by comma (,)

 `CHUNK_SIZE`: Size of the chunk to request from Telegram server when streaming a file [See more](https://core.telegram.org/api/files#downloading-files)